yCodeTech/horizontal-timeline-2.0/README.md

    // !
 End Deprecated options //

    /* New object options... */
-   // If object doesn't exist in the user options, then default to the individual options,
+   // If the deprecated single options exist in the user options, then use them,
-   // otherwise use the object.
+   // otherwise default to the new object options.
    // Can not use in conjunction with the single options...
    // If both single and object options are set in the options, the object will take precedence.